 Yet, just as surely as the seasons pass and the Sun rises in the morning, so does tax season return each and every spring.
-And you’re back at your desk or kitchen table pulling your hair out while doing your taxes at midnight.
+And you’re back at your desk or kitchen table rubbing your temples while doing your taxes at midnight.

-Just about every taxpayer has been in that situation, which is why many thousands of tax filing Americans look for alternatives when Tax Day begins approaching.
+Just about every taxpayer has been in that situation.
+So, many thousands of tax filing Americans look for alternatives when Tax Day begins approaching.
 And that means paying for tax filing software or contacting a tax preparation company.

 The promise of a tax preparation company is fairly simple: They’ll do your taxes so you don’t have to.

 But that’s about as much as most people know about tax prep services!
-A lot of first-time users of tax preparation companies don’t know exactly what they do—beyond, well, “doing your taxes.”
+A lot of first-time users of tax preparation companies don’t know exactly what they do.
+Well, beyond “doing your taxes.”

-As a tax preparation company, we thought we should clear that mystery up once and for all and answer some of the most common questions we’re asked over the phone or email.
+As a tax preparation company, we thought we should clear that mystery up once and for all.
+We’re here to answer some of the most common questions we’re asked over the phone or email.

-For example, our team at Edge Financial performs other tax-related services, such as audit defenses and liability defenses, as well as bookkeeping and payroll services.
-However, some smaller tax preparation services may only handle tax preparation and audit defenses, or either personal or businesses taxes—but not both.
+For example, our team at Edge Financial performs other tax-related services.
+We handle audit defenses and liability defenses, as well as bookkeeping and payroll services.
+However, some smaller tax preparation services may only handle tax preparation and audit defenses.
+Or they may only handle either personal or businesses taxes—but not both.

 When it comes to tax preparation, though, the process most companies will use is fairly universal.
 When you hire a tax prep service, you’ll generally need to provide them with all tax documentation and records.
-They’ll search for all applicable tax credits and tax deductions and file your return with the IRS and your state.
+They’ll search for all applicable tax credits and tax deductions.
+Then they will file your return with the IRS and your state.